svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 ## Areas of use:

 - Communication between robots and ground station
-- Communication of amateur satellites (CUBESAT) with the earth
+- Communication of amateur satellites (CUBESAT) with the Earth
 - Digital radio communication on the ground
 - ...